shawngraham/cdh2020/content/en/tutorials/github.md

 ### Going further

 Github can also be used to run an entire website, generated from your text files.
 In fact, that's how I built this course website!

+If you're new to all this, your best bet is to follow the [guidance here](https://pages.github.com/)

+{{<youtube 2MsN8gpT6jY >}}

+If you want to tinker, make a new **public** repo.
+Make a file, call it `index.md` and put whatever content you want in that.
+Go to the repo settings, and click on 'Pages' from the menu.
+Under 'source' click the drop down to select whatever default is there (probably will be 'main').
+Select a theme.
+Github will publish your site to `your-user-name.github.io\name-of-your-repo`.
+Add more content to your repo, and github will (after some delay) rebuild and republish your site.
+Instant website!

-The following three links are from my HIST4806a 2020 seminar on digital history and museums; they will walk you through how to use your Github account to serve up a professional scholarly website.
-You can use this scholarly website to host your reflections and course work, if you want (some of the minor details might have changed, but the general flow is still the same; this kind of thing always happens with digital work).
+The following three links are from my HIST4806a 2020 seminar on digital history and museums.
+The particular details are a bit dated now, but they will walk you through the general workflow for how to use your Github account to serve up a professional scholarly website.
+You can use this scholarly website to host your reflections and course work, if you want (again, some of the minor details might have changed, but the general flow is still the same; this kind of thing always happens with digital work).
 Follow these three pages in order:

 1. [Building Your Own Scholarly Website](https://shawngraham.github.io/dhmuse/building-your-online-presence/)